Taking parental leave

 Parental leave is usually unpaid but some employers might offer pay.
 This should be written in the employment contract.

-Reasons you might take parental leave to be with your child could be to:
+Someone might take parental leave to be with their child so they can:

 - spend more time with them

 - care for them when they're off school sick

 - go to school open days or events with them

 - visit grandparents or other relatives with them